freebelion/SWE305/WpfBank2/README.md

     and label that variable as an `[ObservableProperty]`.
   - The second rule is about naming that variable;
-    the name should start with a lowercase letter, like `selectedAccount`, or with an underscore character, like `_selectedAccount`.
+    the name should start with a lowercase letter,
+  - like `selectedAccount`,
+  - or with an underscore character, like `_selectedAccount`.
   - If we follow that second rule, the toolkit will define the observable property with the same name, but with a starting capital letter, like `SelectedAccount`.

 - MVVM Toolkit also eliminates the need for event handlers.
-  - Instead, it lets us label member functions of the viewmodel class as `[RelayCommand]`.
+  - Instead of event handlers, we write *command functions*, member functions labeled as `[RelayCommand]`.
   - We then associate control actions with commands and that action will excute its associated command.
   - For example, I created the command function